Skip to main content

 Other considerations concerning colostrum powder

-Then again, with the powders, serving size isn't so much of a concern that it impacts the user experience — these fairly small amounts of powder are all going to be mixed into something else anyway.
+Then again, with the powders, serving size isn't so much of a concern that it impacts the user experience — these fairly small amounts of powder are probably going to be mixed into something else anyway.
 Codeage, the only non-powder colostrum on our list, is really the one you may want to think over, as half a dozen capsules per day is a mighty handful.
 Codeage’s saving grace is its direct-to-mouth administration, with no need to stir, shake, or blend.

-ARMRA Immune Revival
+ARMRA Health Revival

 Best overall and best-tasting